-Dartmouth’s Royal Castel Hotel and The Royal Seven Stars, in Totnes, will be managed as part of our 182-strong estate, based in South West England.
+Dartmouth’s Royal Castle Hotel and The Royal Seven Stars, in Totnes, will be managed as part of our 182-strong estate, based in South West England.

 Last month, Kevin Georgel succeeded James Staughton as St Austell Brewery’s chief executive.
 Kevin, who was a non-executive board member at St Austell Brewery for five years, stepped down from his tenure as CEO of Admiral Taverns to take on the new role.